The Garden (band)

-The Garden is an American experimental rock band from Orange County, California, formed in 2011 by twin brothers Wyatt and Fletcher Shears.
+The Garden is an American experimental punk rock band from Orange County, California, formed in 2011 by twin brothers Wyatt and Fletcher Shears.
 The duo released their debut album The Life and Times of a Paperclip in 2013, with several smaller releases following.
 In 2015, the group released their second studio album Haha along with the lead single "All Smiles Over Here :)" to critical acclaim after being signed to Epitaph Records.
-The brothers have toured across the US, Europe, United Kingdom, China, Japan, New Zealand, Australia, Canada, Mexico, and in 2019 and 2023, they appeared at Coachella.
+The brothers have toured across the United States, Europe, the United Kingdom, China, Japan, New Zealand, Australia, Canada, and Mexico.
+Additionally, the duo performed at Coachella in both 2019 and 2023.

 History

 2011–2013: Formation, debut album and EPs

-Twins Wyatt and Fletcher Shears formed The Garden in 2011 aged 17, as a side project of their band M.H.V (Ms. Hannah's Victims), but eventually they departed in order to pursue The Garden full time.
-Their name The Garden is intended as a metaphor for their music "growing" and evolving.
-They began playing shows and soon, still signed to their previous band's label Burger Records, released their debut self titled EP in May 2012 on cassette, followed by Everything Is Perfect in December.
-They released the song "I'm a Woman" with a video in late 2012 before releasing their debut album The Life and Times of a Paperclip in July 2013.
-A month later they released the Rules EP, featuring "Spirit Chant" (previously released on Everything Is Perfect) and "Get Me My Blade", which released along with a video earlier that year.
+Twin brothers, Wyatt Shears and Fletcher Shears formed the Garden in 2011, when they were seventeen years old.
+The group's name is meant to be a metaphor for their music "growing" and evolving.
+Originally, the brothers intended for the Garden to be a side project of their three-piece band M.H.V (Ms. Hannah's Victims), which they later abandoned to pursue the Garden full-time.
+Shortly after the duo started performing as the Garden, in May 2012 they released their self-titled debut EP on cassette while still signed to their previous band's label, Burger Records. followed by Everything Is Perfect (another EP) that December.
+The song "I'm a Woman" was released alongside a music video in late 2012.
+Their debut album, The Life and Times of a Paperclip, came out in July 2013.
+A month later, they put out the Rules EP, featuring "Spirit Chant" (previously on Everything Is Perfect) and "Get Me My Blade", which had been released alongside a music video earlier that year.

 2014–2015: The Vadaverse Platforms and haha

-The twins would then go on to release quite a few more singles throughout 2013–14, as well as 2 songs titled "Crystal Clear" (released both in January, with b-side "Slice Em", and April 2014), and "Cloak" that would eventually appear on their then upcoming, second album.
-These 2 tracks would later be put on their 3 triple-single compilation - The Vadaverse Platforms; collectively released same-day in June 2014, separately physical on 3 separate labels, shortly following a video for a track that appears on all 3; "Crystal Clear".

-In December 2014, The Garden twins released a 7" titled "Surprise!", featuring the B-side "This Could Build Us a Home"; a future cut off of what was next for The Garden..
+The twins went on to release several more singles in 2013 and 2014, as well as two songs titled "Crystal Clear" (released both in January, with B-side "Slice Em", and April 2014) that would eventually appear on their then-upcoming second album.
+These two tracks would later be put on their three triple-single compilation - The Vadaverse Platforms; collectively released same-day in June 2014, separately physical on three separate labels, shortly following a video for a track that appears on all three; "Crystal Clear".
+In December 2014, the Garden released a 7" titled "Surprise!", featuring the B-side "This Could Build Us a Home"; a future cut off of what was next for the Garden.

-In 2015, they signed to Epitaph Records, and in March, premiered the track "I Want That Nose I Saw On TV".
-Later in August, they announced their second studio album haha, simultaneously with their lead single "All Smiles Over Here :)".
-After a few more singles and videos within the following months, the twins ultimately released their second studio album haha, on October 9, 2015.
+In 2015, they signed to Epitaph Records and premiered the track "I Want That Nose I Saw On TV", with media coverage describing the band as maintaining a “punk spirit” in their music and visual aesthetic.
+Later in August 2015, they announced their second studio album haha, simultaneously with the release of the lead single "All Smiles Over Here :)".
+The band released several additional singles and accompanying music videos throughout 2015 in the lead-up to haha, which was released on October 9, 2015.